 Ambergris Caye

 The island is only a few blocks wide but is very long.
 It extends all the way to the Mexican border, 40 km away.
-Like Caye Caulker, the sandy ground ends in concrete marine walls.
-There are a couple of beach areas, but you must wade through thick sea grass to be able to swim so they’re not very busy.
+Like Caye Caulker, the sandy ground ends in concrete marine walls rather than into a sandy beach.
+There are a couple of beach areas, but you must wade through thick sargassum (algae) to be able to swim so they’re not very busy.

 San Pedro is the main town located on the southern part of Ambergris Caye.
 It’s a busy town filled with tourist hotels, restaurants and tour shops.
 The paved roads have a constant stream of golf carts used by the many tourists.
 Our opinion is that the golf carts have ruined the atmosphere of San Pedro and therefore it’s lost any charm it might have once had.
 On the ocean side of San Pedro is a long, sandy pedestrian walkway along the water where you can escape the traffic.
 Here though the waterfront is very busy with many dive boats, ferries and tour boats coming and going.